anatoo/viewport.js/README.markdown

 Overview
 ----

-In case of iOS, you cat write viewport meta tag to setting viewport.
+In case of iOS, you can write viewport meta tag to setting viewport.

 In case of android, android support viewport meta tag too.
 But viewport's width is not available.
 And PC Browsers does not support it.

+By using viewport.js, you can easily set up a viewport for your HTML.

 Usage
 ----